What are some details about Drake's circumnavigating voyage?

 Ray Aker’s drawing shows Coast Miwok people canoeing near the Golden Hind as it and Tello’s Bark are anchored in Drakes Bay near the entrance to Drakes Estero.

-Without going ashore, Drake made landfall at the Oregon Dunes, finding that the land trended much farther to the west than he had hoped.
+On June 6 and without going ashore, Drake made landfall at the Oregon Dunes and found that the land trended much farther to the west than he had hoped.
 There was no strait at that latitude.
 Relentless northwest winds and cold forced him to turn south after a short anchorage in the insecure South Cove at Cape Arago.

 Three hundred miles of sailing along a dangerous rock-bound shoreline with no good harbors and steady onshore winds brought the Golden Hind to within sight of Bodega Bay, with the long Point Reyes Peninsula jutting eight miles into the ocean ahead of the ship.
 A turn to seaward cleared the beaches and the granite monolith of Point Reyes Head.
 Then, a sharp turn toward the east carried the ship past the three-mile-long headland and into the shelter of Drakes Bay, where a small cove inside the inner waterway of Drakes Estero provided the secure harbor Drake and his men sought.
 They needed to repair and resupply the Golden Hind for the trans-Pacific voyage that was the only remaining open route to the Atlantic and England.